porras/tlcr/README.md

     -r, --render                     Render local file (for authors) -h, --help                       Show this help

+### Examples

+Displaying a page:

+    $ tlcr ls

+Displaying a page, forcing its download (and the download of the index):

+    $ tlcr --update ls

+Displaying a page from a local file (useful if you're contributing to [TLDR pages](https://github.com/tldr-pages/tldr) and want to have a look before submitting a patch):

+    $ tlcr --render tldr/pages/common/ls.md

 ### Bash completion

 After having `tlcr` installed, add this to your `.bashrc`: